laumurph/BasicsofPython/_sources/Waiver/Onsite_waiver502.rst

 502 Waiver Exam
 ---------------

-**Instructions:** For questions that ask you to write code, write the code you want to save in the provided active code windows.
-The last code you have saved for each problem by the deadline is what will be graded.
-Instructions are comments in the code window. *Do not* hit **Finish Exam** until you are finished.
+**Instructions:** For questions that ask you to write code, write code in the provided active code windows and click the Run button.
+Feel keep editing the code until you get feedback that you have passed the tests.
+The last code you run for each problem will be graded.
+Instructions are comments in the code windows. *Do not* hit **Finish Exam** until you are finished.

 .. timed:: timed1